Angleito/SuiFlashBotTemplate/README.md

-# Flash Loan Arbitrage Bot (Demo Version)

-This repository contains a mock implementation of a Flash Loan Arbitrage Bot for educational and demonstration purposes.
-It simulates the interaction with Sui blockchain, DEXes, and arbitrage detection/execution without actually connecting to real services or using real funds.

-## ⚠️ Important Note

-This is a **SIMULATED DEMO VERSION** and does not contain proprietary code or connect to real blockchain networks.
-All functionality is mocked to demonstrate the concept of a flash loan arbitrage bot without revealing sensitive implementation details or making real transactions.
+# Sui Flashloan Examples

+This repository contains professional examples of flash loan implementations on the Sui blockchain.
+It demonstrates integration with various protocols and showcases real-world use cases for flash loans in decentralized finance (DeFi) applications.

+The examples are designed to be educational and to demonstrate technical proficiency with Sui blockchain development, particularly focusing on flash loan mechanics and DeFi integrations.

 ## What is Flash Loan Arbitrage?